ryan-mcclue/musings/workflow.md

 interactive rebase to perform squashing on most recent **merge conflict resolution**: `git mergetool`

+if consuming a list each iteration, use doubly linked list to reset (e.g. event consumption)

 for any list, stack, queue etc. will wrap in a struct that has first and last pointers

 although sh in containers (alpine linux), the ubiquity of bash (if git on windows, then have bash) use its features